Synchronized Multimedia Integration Language: SMIL 2.1

-SMIL 2.1 became a W3C Recommendation on 13 December 2005. n SMIL 2.1 includes a small number of extensions based on practical experience gathered using SMIL in the Multimedia Messaging System on mobile phones.
+SMIL 2.1 became a W3C Recommendation on 13 December 2005.
+SMIL 2.1 includes a small number of extensions based on practical experience gathered using SMIL in the Multimedia Messaging System on mobile phones.

 SMIL 3.0

 SMIL 3.0 became a W3C Recommendation in December 2008.
 It was first submitted as a W3C Working draft on December 21, 2006.
 The last draft revision was released on October 6, 2008.

 Authoring tools

 Authoring and rendering tools for smilText and SMIL 3.0 PanZoom functionality: